AchintyaVatsraj/magician/README.md

 Okay , you should be done by now , so here is how it's going to go .

 we'll create a tunnel between  the  **Victim Machine**'s IP at port 6666 to one of our ports becuase we are on the same extrenal network , as long as  one of the users on the  **Victim Machine** binds this system's Port number 6666 to one of our systems network ports , technically we should be able to just goto our port and view the sensitive content.
-Please notes this is neat way to bypass some dumb firewalls solutions to perform horizontal
+Please note this is neat way to bypass some dumb firewalls solutions to perform horizontal
 Privilege escalation and Sensitive Data Exposure.

 we'll use a industry standard tool for this called **Chisel** .